Acefrrag/DNN/README.md

 This repository contains a set of python scripts to train a fully-connected MLP and reconfiguration of the aforemention VHDL-based DNN.

+## Warning
 The Vivado project folder is deprecated.
-At the moment ModelSim is more reliable,so I advice the user to make use only of that folder.
+ModelSim is the project to refer to.